ranfysvalle02/Interactive-RAG/blog.md

 ## ActionWeaver Basics: What is an Agent anyway?

-An agent is basically just a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.
+An agent is a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.

 Think of an agent as a software entity that displays some degree of autonomy and performs actions in its environment on behalf of its user or owner, but in a relatively independent way.
 It takes initiatives to perform actions on its own by deliberating its options to achieve its goal(s).
 The core idea of agents is to use a language model to choose a sequence of actions to take.
 In contrast to chains, where a sequence of actions is hardcoded in code, agents use a language model as a reasoning engine to determine which actions to take and in which order.